ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 These save files can also be encrypted to prevent anyone from cheating and manually altering the save file.

 ### Technology Stack
-This project (as of now) consists of two React frontends, one of which is an admin frontend, a .NET backend, and an SQL database.
+This project (as of now) consists of two React front-ends, one of which is an admin front-end, a .NET back-end, and an SQL database.
 My choices for these options are as follows:

 #### Front-End

-For the frontend, I chose to use React.JS.
-Personally, I've never worked with a JavaScript-based frontend (or backend, for that matter), so I had no experience or knowledge about any possible option.
+For the front-end, I chose to use React.JS.
+Personally, I've never worked with a JavaScript-based front-end (or back-end, for that matter), so I had no experience or knowledge about any possible option.
 React, along with Vue and Angular, where the example/recommended options listed on Canvas, so I decided to choose one of these three.
 After I thought of the initial idea behind my project, I did some research into each of these options and their compatability with Unity WebGL games.
 I quickly found React-Unity-WebGL,